 But what really distinguishes the Mount Prospect Public Library is the amount of activities it has for all of its patrons.
 As the kid level, there are constantly open story times, as well as reading times that focus specifically on babies and school aged children…they even bring in dogs to read to!
 There are also tons of drop in events to create crafts and play games as a family, which encourages screen-free family fun.

-Since we live in a diverse community, there are events held in both English and other foreign languages (we have a large Polish population in Mount Prospect, similar to the rest of Chicagoland).
+Since Mount Prospect is a diverse community, there are events held in both English and other foreign languages (there is a large Polish population in Mount Prospect, similar to the rest of Chicagoland).
 The library is clearly devoting to helping foster a community of learners, for they offer technology classes to help people with understanding how to use computers and other forms of media, and also host educational classes on a wide variety of topics: job searching, gardening, taxes, etc.

 Niles Public Library